grokking-sc/grokking-sc/comments.md

         fixed
 * fix the errors Invalid hexadecimal escape sequence and all_examples is not defined in index.html (the drop-down list "Select example..." is empty) fixed
+* README "add the additional flag `-nic user,hostfwd=tcp:8000-:8000`" (hostaddr column before hostport missing, cf. qemu(1)) fixed by adding the flag to the start scripts
+* Make easier to test the web-based demo
+    It was particularly difficult for me to test the web-based demo, since I fall in the category of people for whom adding
+    ```
+    -nic user,hostfwd=tcp:8000-:8000
+    ```
+    to ```start.sh`` makes it impossible to connect to the VM.
+    Unfortunately, also the approach of mounting the guest file system in the host was not completely trivial.
+I am using Ubuntu 24.04, and I had to change the permission of the host Linux kernel file with the command:
+    ```
+    chmod 644 /boot/vmlinuz-$(uname -r)
+    ```
+    before I was able to use the guestmount command.
+    Therefore I would suggest to:
+    * add hostfwd=tcp:8000-:8000 directly to the netdev option in the start.sh file (which should be included in the artifact anyway), since this should work in any system;
+    * suggest to run the web-based demo directly from the source code in the grokking-sc-AEC2.tar.gz archive, since it already contains a compiled version of the web GUI. implemented both suggestions